mirpo/mimic-ws/README.md

 ## Installing
 `npm install mimic-ws`

-#### Been a drop-in replacement, `mimic-ws` has some limits and difference from all used libraries:
+#### Been a drop-in replacement, `mimic-ws` has some limits and difference:
-- for SSL initialization you don't need separate HTTP server, just just define parameters, check [examples](#usage-examples).
+- For SSL initialization you don't need separate HTTP server, just define `certificate` and `key` parameters, check [examples](#usage-examples).
-- `verifyClient` parameters are bit different.
 - `clientTracking` is always true, and `wss.clients` is a `Map`, key is unique id, each `ws` has the same unique attribute `id`.
+No need to code own logic.
-- added `backpressure` event, so you can check that websocket is slow.
+- Added `backpressure` event, so you can check that websocket is slow.
-- added `drain` event, so you can check that websocket buffer is free.
+- Added `drain` event, so you can check that websocket buffer is free.
-- `publish`/`subscribe` functions with MQTT topics support, check [examples](#usage-examples)
+- Added `publish`/`subscribe` functions with MQTT topics support, check [examples](#usage-examples)
 - `WebSocket` handlers like `onclose`/`onerror` are removed.
 Use events.
-- use `idleTimeout` for dropping connections.
+- Use `idleTimeout` for dropping connections.
-- use `maxBackpressure` for dropping slow consumers.
+- Use `maxBackpressure` for dropping slow consumers.
+- `verifyClient` parameters are bit different.

 ## Usage examples